awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_async/Readme.md

 ## Run the application

-Using Visual Studio, you can run your application.
+Using IntelliJ, you can run your application.
 After it starts, you will see the HOME page, as shown in this illustration.

 ![AWS Tracking Application](images/run.png)